As you write your book or chapter

 Please note: unless you include instructions with your submission we will edit for consistency within chapters, rather than between chapters.

 ACRONYMS AND ABBREVIATIONS should be written out in full for the first time of use within each chapter, with the abbreviation/acronym in brackets, and the acronym thereafter.
-If you wish to include a list of acronyms and abbreviations in the prelims you will need to submit this with the final manuscript on submission.
+If you wish to include a List of Acronyms or Abbreviations in your preliminary pages you will need to submit this with the final manuscript on submission.
 Acronyms and abbreviations consisting of capital initial letters should be expressed without full stops – GNP, USA.

 FULL STOPS are not needed after headings (including table headings), subheadings, figure captions, figure numbers, table numbers or section numbers.